scalar-labs/helm-charts/docs/configure-custom-values-scalardl-ledger.md

 ### Image configurations

 You must set `ledger.image.repository`.
-Please specify the container repository information that you pull the ScalarDL Ledger container image.
+Be sure to specify the ScalarDL Ledger container image so that you can pull the image from the container repository.

 ```yaml
 ledger: